galeone/galeone.github.io/_posts/2023-06-08-train-deploy-tabular-data-golang-vertex-ai.md

 tot := len(csvHeaders(allUserData)) - 1
 for i, header := range csvHeaders(allUserData) {
     if header == targetColumn {
-        // required because with auto the pipeline fails with error message:
-        // "The values in target column SleepEfficiency have to be numeric for regression model." transformations += fmt.Sprintf(`{"numeric": {"column_name": "%s"}}`, header)
+        // skip the target column, it mustn't be included in the transformations continue

     } else {
         transformations += fmt.Sprintf(`{"auto": {"column_name": "%s"}}`, header)
     }